petersonwsantos/MyDearFuckDiary/source/index.rst

 ==================================

-   You can read more about building with GitHub Pages, treating docs as code, and static site generators on the `Docs Like Code web site <https://docslikecode.com>`_.
+   You can read more about building with GitHub Pages, treating docs as code, and static site generators on the `Docs Like Code web site.